 A. Why does the Lord speak in parables instead of in plain words?
 B. What is the seed in Luke 8:5?
 What is significant about a seed?
 C. What are the four kinds of soil the seed is sown into and what do they signify?

-B. Read the following excerpt:

-In Luke 8:11-15 we see four kinds of hearts into which the seed is sown.
+DEEPER B. Read the following excerpt: In Luke 8:11-15 we see four kinds of hearts into which the seed is sown.
 The first kind of heart is likened to the soil "beside the road" (v.
 5).

-A heart that is like the wayside, like the soil beside the road, is a hardened heart in which there is too much traffic of worldly business.
-If our heart is occupied with making a living, there will be too much traffic in our heart.
-The result will be that our heart will not be the proper soil for the growing of Christ, for it will be a heart hardened by worldly traffic.
+A heart that is like the wayside, like the soil our heart is occupied with making a living, result will be that our heart will not be the be a heart hardened by worldly traffic.